Benny Anderssons orkester (album): Album information

 Benny Anderssons orkester, a folk music group founded in 2001 by former ABBA member Benny Andersson, follows the style of Andersson's two solo albums from the 1980s, Klinga mina klockor and November 1989.
 The album combines traditional Swedish folk music with classical, pop und jazz influences.
 Out of the 14 tracks on the album, 12 are instrumentals and two ("Vår sista dans" and "Lätt som en sommarfjäril") feature vocals by Helen Sjöholm, who played the role of Kristina in the musical Kristina från Duvemåla, written by Andersson and former ABBA colleague Björn Ulvaeus.
 Ulvaeus is credited on this album as well, writing the lyrics for the two aforementioned tracks.
 All music is composed by Benny Andersson, who also produced the album.

-The album was recorded on two weekends in the spring of 2001 at Atlantis Studio in Stockholm.
+The album was recorded on two weekends in the spring of 2001 at Atlantis Studios in Stockholm.
 This studio, formerly known as Metronome Studio, was the location of many recording sessions for ABBA up until 1976.
 According to Andersson (the "Kapellmästaren", as he calls himself in the booklet), the recording of the album was "live", which means that all the instruments (including Helen Sjöholm's vocals) were recorded at the same time, in one session.
 Only slight changes were made afterwards, when the album was finally mixed at Andersson's Mono Music Studios.

 Various recordings from this album have also been included on film soundtracks.
 The film Sånger från andra våningen by Roy Andersson includes "Sång från andra våningen", "Laureen" and "Tösabiten", and the film Nu är pappa trött igen by Marie-Louise Ekman features "Cirkus finemang" and "P.S.".

 The song "Briggens blåögda blonda kapten" is a tribute to Görel Hanser (the "blue-eyed, blonde captain", as the title puts it), who has worked together with Andersson and ABBA since the 1970s.
 To this day, she is responsible for the business aspects of many of Andersson's productions.
 One of the largest, "Briggenteater Produktion", is responsible for Andersson and Ulvaeus's three musical theatre projects Kristina från Duvemåla, Chess and Mamma Mia!.

 The album's opening track, "Hardangervidda", is named after the famous Hardangervidda mountain plateau in Norway.

 Both vocal tracks on the album were later re-recorded with English lyrics.
 Benny Anderssons orkester themselves released an English version of their 2001 hit "Vår sista dans" in 2009 on their compilation album Story of a Heart, entitled "(If This Is) Our Last Dance" ("our last dance" being the literal translation of "vårs sista dans").
 As on the original version, Helen Sjöholm contributed the vocals.
 The other song, "Lätt som en sommarfjäril", was recorded by Swedish mezzo-soprano Anne Sofie von Otter and released in 2006 on her album I Let the Music Speak, her tribute to the compositions of Benny Andersson.
 The lyrics for both English-language versions were again written by Björn Ulvaeus.